 When InPrivate Filtering is used, some web sites might be prevented from automatically sharing details about the visit with the providers whose content is displayed.
 As a result, some content might be automatically blocked (such as weather information or advertisements).
 The user can manually allow blocked content by adjusting the InPrivate Filtering settings.

-If the user has InPrivate filtering on, the PrivacIE INDEX.DAT stores the URLs to third party content.
+If the user has InPrivate filtering on, the PrivacIE entries relate to third party content.
 They are not InPrivate browsing records.
 InPrivate Filtering helps prevent website content providers from collecting information about sites the user has visited.

 For example, the Digital Detective web sites use Google Analytics to track information about visitors to our sites.
 Google tracks the data and provides webmasters with analytical tools to review the results.

-If you switch InPrivate filtering on and visit the Digital Detective Website, you will find two entries in the PrivacIE INDEX which get generated from the visit.
+If you switch InPrivate filtering on and visit the Digital Detective Website, you will find two PrivacIE entries which get generated from the visit.

-The first entry is a web bug which takes the Google Analytic information as a command line paramter.
+The first entry is a web bug which takes the Google Analytic information as a command line parameter.
 The second entry is a Google Analytic script.